Italian 4-arm chandelier from the 20th century

 Description

-Italian, four-arm chandelier from Piedmont painted in Tôle from the 20th century, born in Italy in the first half of the 20th century, this charming, hand-painted Tôle chandelier captures our attention with green leaves, hand-painted red flowers.
+Italian four-point chandelier from Piedmont painted in Tôle, dating from the 20th century, born in Italy in the first half of the 20th century.
+This charming, hand-painted Tôle chandelier draws our attention with green leaves and hand-painted red flowers.
 This beautiful Italian chandelier will bring a romantic presence to any home.

-Handmade in Italy from embossed iron Tôle in the shape of a leaf with a central flowering stem, decorated with four curved arms with embossed leaves in Tôle with red and green details, finished with wooden and turned bobèches.
+Handcrafted in Italy from embossed iron Tôle in the shape of a leaf, with a central floral stem decorated with four curved arms featuring embossed Tôle leaves with red and green details, finished with wooden and turned bobèches.
 Exceptional quality of handcrafted arms.
 This antique chandelier has wiring suitable for four Edison 14 bulbs, ready to hang.

-It comes from a Piedmontese palace, from a private family with a private chapel in Piedmont, a northern Italian region bordering France, which is why this antique chandelier is strongly inspired by French Art Nouveau style.
+It comes from a Piedmontese palace, from a private family with a private chapel in Piedmont, a northern Italian region bordering France.
+Hence, this antique chandelier is strongly inspired by French Art Nouveau style.

-There are many styles characterizing antique furniture, but a few stand out as the most important.
-Eclectic furniture refers to the 19th century, marked by the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque.
+Several key styles stand out among antique furniture.
+Eclectic furniture mainly refers to the 19th century, notably the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
 Noteworthy are antique pieces in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative, luxurious pieces designed to radiate splendor and play a significant role in opulence.
-Materials were chosen selectively to emphasize the grandeur of these items.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the past.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture design.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Today, we can see how much influence Baroque style has had on modern classical furniture, which often mimics the grandeur of the past.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often finished with brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of original antique furniture is authenticity.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
-We also have experts—art appraisers, historians, and specialists from around the world—at your disposal.
+Ultimately, this matters most to buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details